-You should carefully review the information contained in this Quarterly Report, and should particularly consider any risk factors that we set forth in our Annual Report on Form 10-K for the year ended December 31, 2019, our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, this Quarterly Report and in other reports or documents that we file from time to time with the Securities and Exchange Commission (the "SEC").
+You should carefully review the information contained in this Quarterly Report, and should particularly consider any risk factors that we set forth in our Annual Report on Form 10-K for the year ended December 31, 2019, our Quarterly Report on Form 10-Q for the quarter ended June 30, 2020, this Quarterly Report and in other reports or documents that we file from time to time with the Securities and Exchange Commission (the "SEC").
 In this Quarterly Report, we state our beliefs of future events and of our future financial performance.
 This Quarterly Report contains "forward-looking statements" that reflect our current estimates, expectations and projections about our future results, performance, prospects and opportunities.
-Forward-looking statements include, among other things, the information concerning our possible future results of operations, business and growth strategies, financing plans, expectations that regulatory developments or other matters will not have a material adverse effect on our business or financial condition, our competitive position and the effects of competition, the projected growth of the industry in which we operate, and the benefits and synergies to be obtained from our completed and any future acquisitions, and statements of our goals and objectives, and other similar expressions concerning matters that are not historical facts.
+Forwardlooking statements include, among other things, the information concerning our possible future results of operations, business and growth strategies, financing plans, expectations that regulatory developments or other matters will not have a material adverse effect on our business or financial condition, our competitive position and the effects of competition, the projected growth of the industry in which we operate, and the benefits and synergies to be obtained from our completed and any future acquisitions, and statements of our goals and objectives, and other similar expressions concerning matters that are not historical facts.
 Words such as "may," "will," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," "appears," "projects" and similar expressions, as well as statements in future tense, identify forward-looking statements.
 In evaluating those statements, you should specifically consider various factors, including the risks related to healthcare industry trends and those set forth in Item 1A.
 Risk Factors and Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements and Risk Factors in our Annual Report on Form 10-K fo
+Management's Discussion and Analysis of Financial Condition and Results of Operations-

-Item 1A.
+Forward Looking Statements and Risk Factors in our Annual Report on Form 10-K for the year ended December 31, 2019, in Item 1A.
 Risk Factors and in Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements and Risk Factors in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, and in Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements and Risk Factors as included herein.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements and Risk Factors in our Results of Operations-Forward Looking Statements and Risk Factors as included herein.